revbayes/revbayes.github.io/tutorials/mcmc/index.md

 That worked quite well but it seems to be cumbersome to adjust all the tuning parameters of the moves manually.
-Instead, let us allow `RevBayes` to auto-tune the moves.
-Just change ‘tune=true‘ for all moves where it was ‘tune=false‘ before.
+Instead, let us allow RevBayes to auto-tune the moves.
+Just change `tune=true` for all moves where it was `tune=false` before.
 Now, also include a pre-burnin.
-The pre-burnin runs if you say ‘mymcmc.burnin(generations=1000,tuningInterval=100)‘.
+The pre-burnin runs if you say `mymcmc.burnin(generations=1000,tuningInterval=100)`.
 This runs a chain for 1000 iterations and updates the tuning parameters, such as the window size, so that you achieve a good acceptance rate.
 That means, if previously a move accepted too few proposal it will decrease the window